 1. Reliable VPN Service

 I can’t emphasize this one enough.
 Yes, it is super handy to get free WIFI at airports, shopping malls or coffee shops.
-But please don’t use them without
+But please don’t use them without proper protection.

 Important advantages of a VPN